frypatch/The-Price-of-Remembering/book/CHAPTER_03.md

 ### * * *

-A week had passed and Herma was still gone.
+A week had passed, and Herma was still dead.

 I crossed the Stonebridge to the University just before second bell, my shaed belted against the chill.
 The sun peeked through the lifting fog, gray-gold and washed out.

 Inside, the quiet still felt tired and sad.
-The scent of parchment and dust seemed thinner.
-The tension in the air no longer tingled with curiosity.
-Instead, it hung slack and unstrung, like a harp left untuned.
+No footsteps echoed from the distant stacks.
+No whispered conversations drifted from the reading tables.
+No turning pages rustled in the alcoves where students normally hunched over their studies.
+The reading tables stood empty.
+The request ledger lay bare.
+Even the dust seemed to have settled differently, undisturbed by the constant movement of students.
+The atmosphere hung slack and unstrung, like a harp left untuned.

 I offered a nod as I passed the Scrivs’ counter.
-Only Renner was on duty this early, his eyes bracketed with weariness.
+Only Renner was on duty, his eyes shadowed with weariness.
 He gave a perfunctory tilt of the head that might once have been a greeting.

 My feet turned of their own accord, leading me through the lower stacks, down a gray stone hallway I’d come to know well.
 I moved without thinking, the same way your hand finds half-forgotten scars.

 There had been a table toward the back, worn smooth in shallow troughs where countless elbows had rested.
 Herma and I had spent several measured afternoons there, parsing knot-codes from the Barony of Okorran.
 We had argued, though gently, about redundancies of vowel-float and semantic inversions embedded in the spacing.

-I reached it again.
-Still warn, still quiet.
+But when I reached it, I saw it had been cleared.

-Even the dust hadn’t been disturbed.

 No record slips.
 No books left waiting for re-shelving.
 And most telling, no coils of knotted rope.

-My blood ticked louder in my ears.

 At the nearest counter, I waited until a scriv noticed me.
-She had short-cropped hair and the pallor of someone raised on too much lamp-light.

 “Excuse me,” I said as easily as I could manage.
 “I was working with several Yllish texts, mostly unbound knotworks sourced from the Maer’s third donation.
 They were shelved on level three, alcove M-fifteen.
 Are they being restored or are they available?”